Best Orange Glazed Scone Recipe (Panera Bread Copycat)

 Scones

 - Line a baking sheet with parchment paper.
-In a large mixing bowl, whisk the flour, granulated sugar, baking powder and salt together.
+In a large mixing bowl, whisk the flour (1 ¾ cups), granulated sugar (¼ cup), baking powder (2 tsp) and salt (¼ tsp) together.1 ยพ cups all-purpose flour, ยผ cup granulated sugar, 2 teaspoons baking powder, ยผ teaspoon kosher salt

-- Toss frozen, grated butter into flour mixture and using a pastry cutter or your hands quickly mix until it resembles coarse crumbs.
+- Toss frozen, grated butter (4 TBL) into flour mixture and using a pastry cutter or your hands quickly mix until it resembles coarse crumbs.4 tablespoons salted butter

-- In a small bowl or measuring cup, whisk together the heavy cream, vanilla bean paste, egg, orange zest and a splash of orange juice.
+- In a small bowl or measuring cup, whisk together the heavy cream (½ cup), vanilla bean paste or extract (1 tsp), egg (1), orange zest (1 TBL) and orange juice (1-2 TBL).
 Make a small well in the center of the dry ingredients and pour in the egg mixture.
 Gently mix together with a fork until the dough just comes together, forming a shaggy dough.

-- Turn out the dough onto a parchment lined cookie sheet, using the parchment to quickly form the dough into disc, about 1/2 – 3/4 inch thick.
-If the dough is really dry, add a little splash of orange juice or heavy
+- Turn out the dough onto a parchment lined cookie sheet, using the parchment to help form the dough into disc (about 8 inches), about ½ – ¾-inch thick.
+If the dough is really dry, add a little splash of orange juice or heavy cream.

 - Using a bench scraper or large knife cut the disc in half, then quarters, then again cutting the quarters in half; making 8 large scones (see below for mini scones).

-- Separate scones barely away from the other, closer to one another will yield a more even raised scone, further apart they will appear more rustic.
-Freeze or refrigerate scones to firm the butter back up for about 10 minutes, now is a great time to preheat the oven to 400° F (204°C).
+- Separate scones barely away from the other, closer to one another will yield a more evenly raised scone, further apart they will appear more rustic.
+Freeze or refrigerate scones to firm the butter back up for about 10-30 minutes, now is a great time to preheat the oven to 400° F (204°C).

 - Bake scones until lightly golden brown on the bottom, about 13-15 minutes, 13 will be softer, 15 more firm.
 Remove to a rack to cool completely.